Air Jordan (Jumpman) Logo

 Air Jordan LogoAir Jordan Logo PNG

-The jumping man is not a ghost, not a shadow, but a real character.
-This is a stylized negative of a photograph of the great basketball player taken at the moment of the throw.
-The basketball player got on the Air Jordan logo because it conveys the athlete’s virtuosity, powerful attack, high skill, and determination.
+The Jumping Man is not a ghost, a shadow, nor a real character.
+It’s a stylized negative of a photograph of a great basketball player, taken at the moment of a shot.
+The basketball player made it onto the Air Jordan logo because it conveys the athlete’s virtuosity, powerful attack, high skill, and determination.

 Air Jordan (Jumpman): Brand overview

-Air Jordan is a name brand created by Nike for basketball player Michael Jordan.
-Today, basketball, boxing, wrestling, and football equipment – clothes and shoes are produced under them.
-The year the logo appeared is 1984, after a contract was signed between the legendary athlete and Phil Knight.
-Twelve months after signing the contract, Jordan first appeared in his brand sneakers.
+Air Jordan is a signature brand created by Nike for basketball player Michael Jordan.
+Today, it’s used for producing basketball, boxing, wrestling, and football gear – both apparel and footwear.
+The logo’s inception year is considered 1984 when a contract was signed between the legendary sportsman and Phil Knight.
+Twelve months after signing the contract, Jordan first appeared in his brand’s sneakers.

 Meaning and History